GMR CAPITAL GROUP

 Approach to Risk Management and Governance Arrangements in Relation to UK Taxation

 The aspiration of the Group is to maintain the highest standards in relation to compliance with regulations and reporting accuracy.
 This means paying the correct amount of tax at the correct time.

-Tax is managed by the business in a manner that is consistent with other areas of operational risk by introducing and maintaining appropriate monitoring and management procedures across the group.
+Tax is managed by the business in a manner that is consistent with other areas of operational risk by introducing and maintaining appropriate monitoring and management procedures across the Group.

 The Group actively monitors new tax legislation and any changes of interpretation of existing legislation throughout the year.
-Where appropriate, the Group seeks external assistance from professional advisors and clarification from HM Revenue & Customs where necessary.
+Where appropriate, the Group seeks external assistance from professional advisors and clarification from HM Revenue & Customs where necessary

 Overall responsibility for minimising tax risk rests with the Board.
 It is managed by the Group Finance Director and individuals in the finance function with the appropriate skills and experience.
 There is also ongoing engagement with suitably qualified, reputable external firms who, as well as assisting with tax compliance, advise on the tax considerations arising in connection with changes in the business and tax legislation.